Andrew Gower

 Andrew Gower (born 8 November 1989) is an English actor.
-A staple in British television and theatre, he is best known for his recurring role as Cutler in Being Human and his turn as Prince Charles Stuart in Outlander.
+He is best known for his recurring role as Cutler in Being Human and his turn as Prince Charles Stuart in Outlander.
 Gower won the Spotlight Prize for Best Actor in 2010.

 Life and career

 Gower was born in Aintree, Merseyside, near Liverpool in North West England.
 His early schooling included Davenhill Primary School in Aintree and Great Sankey High School in Warrington, Cheshire.
 It was during Year Nine of his studies that Gower began acting, appearing in school plays and musical productions.
 He enrolled in Barrow Hall College, Great Sankey High School's sixth form college, in 2007, while studying for his A levels, he joined a local amateur drama group.
 Gower, an Oxford School of Drama graduate, was awarded the prestigious Spotlight Prize for Best Actor in July 2010.

 In March 2011, Gower made his debut in British television on the ITV's medical drama Monroe, in the role of Dr Andrew Mullery, a heart surgeon in training.
 To research the role, Gower watched two coronary artery bypass surgeries while standing next to actual surgeons.
 Gower appeared in both series, reprising his role as the newly promoted General Registrar, under Head of Clinical Services Alistair Gillespie (Neil Pearson), in the second series.

 That same year, Gower appeared in the television broadcast of the musical Frankenstein's Wedding...
 Live in Leeds, a modern adaptation of Mary Shelley's gothic novel Frankenstein.
 Instead of being pre-recorded as a traditional television musical, it was broadcast live, with an audience of 12,000 in attendance at Kirkstall Abbey, on BBC Three.

 In 2012, Gower joined the cast of BBC Three's Being Human, as vampire solicitor Nick Cutler, in series 4 of the hit television series.
 Filming for the series began in Barry, Wales in late July 2011 and was broadcast in 2012.
 Gower was the recipient of critical praise for his work on the series.
 This year also saw a guest role in series 4 of E4's science-fiction comedy Misfits and a run as Seiffert in Manfred Karge's surreal play The Conquest of the South Pole at the Arcola Theatre.
 In his first radio performance, Gower played Lupin in the BBC Radio 4's comedy Diary of a Nobody, adapted by Andrew Lynch from George and Weedon Grossmith's Victorian novel.

 Gower returned to episodic television in 2013.
 He appeared as Sherlock Holmes in series 6 of CBC's Victorian drama Murdoch Mysteries and would later reprise his role in series 7.
 After a cameo in Showtime's The Borgias, Gower appeared as Lord Strange in several episodes of the BBC's mini-series The White Queen.